 You mentioned feeling joy in Uganda.
 Can you elaborate on that?

 Every time we stepped off the bus, there was a large fanfare and parade, and you felt like a celebrity of sorts getting off of the bus.
 It was just so heartwarming to see the joy on the faces of the people.
 I don’t know if the filming could be more effective from the standpoint of getting off of the bus or being there before the bus is greeted.

 How was your experience in Ethiopia different from Uganda?

 Both countries were wonderful to visit in such different ways.
 In Ethiopia, we heard the story of a community that still needs a group and community to connect with them because of some skin diseases that are happening due to the rose flower plant.
 It just seemed like there was such great need, and it broke my heart because I feel like there are probably not very many voices speaking up for that situation.

 What impact did the Vision Trip have on you personally?

 This was the highlight of my marriage.
 I can’t say enough good things about going on the Vision Trip.
 I can’t say enough and give God praise for what he allowed me to see and witness.
 It was a life-changing experience.

 Anna Wertheim is a HopeChest partner, wife. mother, and pharmacist from Birmingham, Alabama.
 She recently joined her husband, Jeffrey Wertheim, Children’s HopeChest board member, on the Leadership Vision Trip to Africa.
 She brings a fresh perspective to this blog series and shares how attending the Vision Trip was a highlight of her marriage!
-She walks us through the joys and heartbreak of a Vision Trip as well.
 We appreciate Anna for sharing her heart with us!